Entitlement to health services

 If you do not have a medical card or a GP visit card, you are not entitled to free GP services.

-Non-medical card holders must pay for prescribed drugs and medicines.
-However, you may be able to reduce this monthly cost of for you and your family with a Drug Payment Scheme card.
+If you do not have a medical card you must pay for prescribed drugs and medicines.
+However, you may be able to reduce this monthly cost for you and your family with a Drug Payment Scheme card.

 If you do not have a medical card, you are entitled to public hospital services either free of charge or at a reduced cost.
 If you need to attend a public hospital or stay overnight in hospital as a public patient, you may have to pay hospital charges.

 You may be entitled to some community care and personal social services.
-Maternity and infant care services are free.
+Maternity and infant care services for free.

 General health services